lukaszszymankiewicz/highscore/README.md

 by now it will scrap SONG value parameter and save it into result.json

+IN PROGESS:

+- Add basic frontend (gallery of score first pages)

 TODO:

-a) Wrap this script into some kind of app framework (flask, Django etc)
+~~-  Wrap this script into some kind of app framework (flask, Django etc)~~

-b) Add cleaning of urls
+- Add cleaning of urls in musescore results (it is scaled down)

-c) Add basic frontend (gallery of score first pages)
+- Add possibility to visit site with visible score